ffplayout/ffplayout/README.md

 - check empty playlist
 - check when clip or playlist got lost while playling (?)
 - add support for clip out point, in playlist
+- make playlist more simple - we don't need a smil like way...